← Back to 史記

 109

 In the spring of the sixth year, Zheng double-crossed Jin and allied with Chu.
 Jin was angered.
 Luan Shu said: 'We cannot during our generation lose the feudal lords.'
 They then dispatched troops.
 Duke Li personally led the army.
 In the fifth month they crossed the river.
-They heard that Chu troops had come to save them.
-Fan Wen Zi requested that the duke return.
+They heard that Chu troops had come to rescue them.
+Fan Wenzi requested that the duke return.
 Xi Zhi said: 'We have dispatched troops to execute the rebellious.
 If we see the strong and avoid them, we have no way to command the feudal lords.'
 They then battled with them.
-On Gui Si, they shot and hit King Gong of Chu's eye.
+On guisi, they shot and hit King Gong of Chu's eye.
 The Chu troops were defeated at Yan Ling.
-Zi Fan gathered the remaining troops and stroked and consoled them, desiring to battle again.
-Jin was troubled by it.
+Zifan gathered the remaining troops and comforted them, wishing to fight again.
+Jin was troubled by this.
 King Gong summoned Zi Fan.
 His attendant Shu Yang Gu presented wine.
 Zi Fan got drunk and could not meet with the king.
 The king was angered and reproached Zi Fan.
 Zi Fan died.
 The king then led the troops and returned.
-Jin from this awed the feudal lords and desired to command the world and seek hegemony.
+From this point, Jin overawed the feudal lords and sought to command the world and pursue hegemony.

 110